rsms/gotalk/README.md

 **Practical** — Gotalk includes a JavaScript implementation for Web Sockets alongside the full-featured Go implementation, making it easy to build real-time web applications.
 The Gotalk source code also includes a number of easily-readable examples.

-## Usage
+## By example

-Gotalk is currently implemented in Go and JavaScript.
-Build the go package like any other go package.
-See js/README.md for details on the JavaScript library.

 There are a few examples in the `examples` directory demonstrating Gotalk.

-## By example

-Here's an example written in [Go](http://golang.org/) which demonstrates a "greet" operation:
+But let's explore a simple program right now — here's a little something written in [Go](http://golang.org/) which demonstrates the use of an operation named "greet":

 ```go
 func server() {